Craven County, North Carolina

-Craven County is located in the U.S. state of North Carolina.
+Craven County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 100,720.
 Its county seat is New Bern.
 The county was created in 1705 as Archdale Precinct from the now-extinct Bath County.
 It was renamed Craven Precinct in 1712 and gained county status in 1739.
 It is named for William, Earl of Craven, who lived from 1606 to 1697.
-Craven County is part of the New Bern, NC, Metropolitan Statistical Area.
+Craven County is part of the New Bern, NC Micropolitan Statistical Area.

 History

 Early history

 On August 4, 1661, George Durant purchased land from Cisketando, king of the Yeopim Indian tribe.
 On March 13, 1662, a second purchase was made from Kilcocanen, another Yeopim.
 By 1662 Durant was living in Virginia on a tract of land along the Perquimans River which flows into Albemarle Sound, which became part of the Carolina colony in 1665.

 Creation

 The land eventually constituting Craven was first organized as a portion of Bath County.
 On December 3, 1705, a portion of Bath was split off to form the new Archdale County.
 In about 1712 it was renamed Craven County.
 According to historian William S. Powell, it was most likely named in honor of William, Lord Craven a lord proprietor of the Carolina colony who died the previous year.
 Others state that the county was named for William's great uncle, William, Earl of Craven, who was one of the original eight lords proprietor of the colony, or the Lord Craven's son, also William, Lord Craven, who was actively serving as a lord proprietor at the time the county's name was changed.
 In 1722 a portion of Craven was split off to form Carteret County.
 New Hanover County and Johnston County were formed from Craven in 1729 and 1746, respectively.
 Craven's borders were altered and redrawn several times between 1757 and 1852.

 During the initial years of colonization, the population of Craven County was sparse and grew slowly.
 By 1740, however, the town of New Bern began growing rapidly and became the seat for the Governorship.
 John Carter served as the first sheriff of Craven County, but died in 1740 in the line of duty, when ambushed by an outlaw he was trying to apprehend.
 In 1746 an act was passed establishing New Bern as the capital of the province and, although the act was later repealed, the General Court met at New Bern in Craven County after 1747.

 In 1749 James Davis, the colony's first printer, arrived at New Bern and became the official printer for the North Carolina Assembly.
-In 1751, Davis established and began printing the North-Carolina Gazette, North Carolina's first newspaper.
-In 1754 he was elected Sheriff of Craven County.
+In 1751, Davis established and began printing the North Carolina Gazette, North Carolina's first newspaper.
+In 1754, he was elected Sheriff of Craven County.